 And melts the most obdurate hearts.

-Thomson begins this piece with a greeting, “Hail, mildly pleasing solitude / Companion of the wise and good:” In this address his speaker is reaching out and talking to the essence of Solitude.
+Thomson begins ‘Hymn on Solitude’ with a greeting, “Hail, mildly pleasing solitude / Companion of the wise and good:” In this address, the speaker is reaching out and talking to the essence of Solitude.
 He greets Solitude, and then begins to describe it.
 He refers to it as a companion of both the “wise and good” but from which, those who he condemns as fools and villains, fly from.
 These first opening lines set the tone for the rest of the poem in which Thomson will praise and celebrate the many qualities of Solitude and the way in which it promotes mystery, internal analysis, and spiritual speculation.

 The speaker continues on to describe Solitude as a companion that he loves to walk and talk with.
 He is imbuing the concept of Solitude with human attributes, a technique that is commonly referred to as personification.
 To finish the stanza, Thomson describes Solitude as being innocent and without deceit, so much so that anyone that is in its presence even those with the “most obdurate hearts” will come to love and appreciate it as the speaker does.